zcrayman/tut-data/3/README.ftl.md

     <@snippet "src/test/java/com/yummynoodlebar/persistence/integration/OrdersRepositoryIntegrationTests.java" "transactional" "complete"/>

 These annotations integrate with the Spring declarative transaction management mentioned above.
-These state that every method on this class requires a transaction to be started and stopped around it, and that the transaction should be, by default, rolled back on method completion.
+These state that every method on this class must be wrapped with a transaction, and that the transaction should be, by default, rolled back on method completion.

+> **Note:** If you aren't familiar with database transactions, they are a means to combine multiple database operations into a single, atomic action.
+This means either all the steps inside the transaction succeed, or upon any failure, it rolls back to the state before the transaction was started.

-This gives a natural way to construct tests against a database, as you may update the database through the test, reading and writing at will, and at the end of the test, the transaction will be rolled back and the data discarded, leaving a fresh environment for the next test to exectute within.
+Spring transactions provide an incredibly convenient way to construct tests against a database by letting you automatically wrap a test method inside a transaction.
+Inside the test method, you update the database, reading and writing at will.
+At the end of the test, the transaction will be rolled back and the data discarded, leaving a fresh environment for the next test to execute.

 This test requires an instance of `OrdersRepository` and saves several Order instances to it before calling a findById method